biotite-dev/biotite/doc/tutorial/structure.rst

 """""""""""""""""""""""""""""""""""

-Another interesting value for a protein structure is the *solvent accessible surface area* (SASA) that indicates weather an atom or residue is on the protein surface or buried inside the protein.
+Another interesting value for a protein structure is the *solvent accessible surface area* (SASA) that indicates whether an atom or residue is on the protein surface or buried inside the protein.
 The function `sasa()` numerically calculates the SASA for each atom.
 Then we sum up the values for each residue, to get the residue-wise SASA.

 Besides other parameters, you can choose between different Van-der-Waals radii
 sets:
-*Prot0r*, the default set, is a set that for non-hydrogen atoms, but determines the radius of an atom based on the assumed amount of hydrogen atoms connected to it.
-Therefore *Prot0r* is suitable for structures with missing hydrogen atoms, like crystal structures.
+*Prot0r*, the default set, is a set that defines radii for non-hydrogen atoms, but determines the radius of an atom based on the assumed amount of hydrogen atoms connected to it.
+Therefore, *Prot0r* is suitable for structures with missing hydrogen atoms, like crystal structures.
 Since the structure of *TC5b* was elucidated via NMR, we can assign a radius to every single atom (including hydrogens), hence we use the *Single* set.